-Research Performance based funding (RPBF) systems are one of the mechanisms through which countries try to increase the performance of their public sector research systems.
-The nature of these systems, such as peer reviews or metrics, varies considerably among countries.
-The MLE will provide a learning opportunity for countries willing to better understand the advantages and drawbacks of various options, improve ongoing RPBF systems and deepen the assessments of the impact of the different systems
+Performance-based Research Funding Systems (PRFS) are one of the mechanisms through which countries try to increase the performance of their public sector research systems.
+The nature of these systems – based on peer reviews, metrics or a combination of both – varies considerably among countries.
+The MLE will provide a learning opportunity for countries willing to better understand the advantages and drawbacks of various options, improve ongoing PRFS and deepen the assessments of the impact of different systems.

 Differences exist across EU Member States with regard to the administration and control of the R&D tax incentives systems, notably in relation to the use of R&D definitions (stemming from e.g. Frascati manual or EU block exemption regulation), the interpretation/implementation of those definitions, the eligibility of costs, etc. This MLE was an opportunity to investigate those various topics which so far had not been discussed at this level of details in any other forum and to learn from each other on possible approaches to tackle those issues.

 The purpose of the MLE on innovation-enhancing procurement is to set up an EU knowledge-sharing service on innovation-enhancing procurement, encouraging mutual-learning, identifying good practices and providing advice in the field.
 The MLE aims to support Member States in designing, implementing and/or evaluating different policy instruments in relation to innovation-enhancing procurement.

 Reflecting the priority subjects mentioned by the Member States at the occasion at the call for interest of July 2016, this first MLE on Open Science will address the national policies and practices relating to the two following issues: (1) Altmetrics, understood as alternative (i.e. non-traditional) metrics that cover not just citation of articles but also various forms of social media shares, web-downloads or any other measure of the qualities and impact of research outcomes; and (2) Incentives and rewards for researchers to engage in Open Science activities.